arahi7860/node-npm-intro/README.md

 Now we can take this and write it into the file.

 Comment out the `readfile` function and uncomment the `writefile`.
 Move it below the object declaration.
-Then, swap out `'hello world'` with the `jsonString` variable.
+Then, swap out `'hello world'` with the `pojoJson` variable.

 Now your whole file should look something like this: